edf1101/LaserTag/README.md

 1. Install the Arduino IDE and ESP32 board manager.
 2. Download the simple code from the releases section.
 3. Open the code in the Arduino IDE.
+4. Go to the library manager and install the libraries listed above.
-4. Select the correct board and port.
+5. Select the correct board settings and port (for more info check the [platformio.ini](platformio.ini) file).
-5. Upload the code.
+6. Upload the code.

 #### Advanced Setup (Platformio)
 To use the code in a platformio environment: